Hitkul/Stock_prediction_ANN/README.md

 # Stock_prediction_ANN
-A 3 layred Backpropagation neural network which train on the past stock price data of a stock and try to pridict it's future price.
+A 3 layred Backpropagation neural network which train on the past stock price data of a stock and try to predict it's future price.